shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 <small>A screenshot of 7-Zip in the Windows File Explorer context menu.</small>

-That’s where 7-Zip wins for me.
+That's where 7-Zip wins for me.

 *It stays out of the way, so effectively that its admittedly 'old-school' interface almost doesn't matter.*